 Diving into any home project requires careful planning, budgeting, and more.
 Whether you’re starting a full kitchen renovation or a small powder bathroom update, each detail should be considered and talked through thoroughly from layout to color scheme to hardware and storage options.

-Semihandmade has showrooms in Seattle, Minneapolis, Los Angeles (our Monrovia HQ), New York, and Seattle to give customers an in-person look at all of our material options, plus show off how Semihandmade fronts and BOXI by Semihandmade cabinets can transform a space in real life.
+Semihandmade has showrooms in Seattle, Minneapolis, Los Angeles (our Monrovia HQ), New York, and Chicago to give customers an in-person look at all of our material options, plus show off how Semihandmade fronts and BOXI by Semihandmade cabinets can transform a space in real life.
 Are you debating between a classic Shaker or a more modern beaded kitchen, or do you want to learn more about how our products are made?

 We sat down with Jeff Thomas and Juliette Hewitt of our New York showroom to dig into customers’ most-asked questions.